-> At step 5, the SSA may utilize a vocational expert to determine your ability to perform alternate work.
-Working with an experienced attorney who understands the types of evidence the SSA looks for can help minimize the often unfavorable opinion of a state vocational expert.
+At step 5, the SSA may utilize a vocational expert to determine your ability to perform alternate work.
+Working with an experienced Fayetteville AR disability lawyer who understands the types of evidence the SSA looks for can help minimize the often unfavorable opinion of a state vocational expert.

 Rely on our attorneys’ experience for your disability claims in Arkansas